Delta Reservoir: Fishing

 The reservoir also offers great fishing.
 Fish species that are present in the reservoir are walleye, smallmouth bass, northern pike, chain pickerel, rock bass, pumpkinseed sunfish, brown bullhead, yellow perch, brown trout, and common carp.
 There is a state owned access with two concrete ramps on the east shore in the state park off NY 46, five miles north of Rome.
 There is parking for 70 trucks and trailers.
 There is also a marina on the lake.

 History

 The reservoir was created by a dam on the Mohawk River, for which construction began in 1908.
 The dam is on the south side of the reservoir, southwest of Delta Lake State Park.
-Originally, the purpose of the reservoir was to guarantee sufficient water for the Erie Canal, however it today is used to control flooding in the Mohawk basin.
+Originally, the purpose of the reservoir was to guarantee sufficient water for the Erie Canal; today, however, it is used to control flooding in the Mohawk basin.
 The reservoir contains 2.7 e6ft3 of water.

 The dam flooded the community of Delta, which was located on the west bank of the river.
 Most of the structures of the village were torn down and moved to new locations before the inundation.